-This post tells you what to see in the historic Kaleici, Antalya Old Town.
-Kaleici was even prettier than I could imagine and perfect in size to explore all on foot.
+This post will show you the historic Kaleici, Antalya Old Town.
+Kaleici is even prettier than I though and perfect in size to be explored on foot.

-As we wanted to explore Kaleici, Antalya Old Town we booked a hotel right in its oldest part and strolled in the old town and around it.
-My post is a photo gallery on Kaleici, Antalya in Turkey.
+As we wanted to explore Antalya Old Town we booked a hotel right in oldest part of it and spent days in the old quarters and around.
+This post is a photo gallery on Kaleic in the city of Antalya, Turkey.